srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     certs       index.txt  index.txt.attr.old  newcerts       private              serial.old
     ```

     Once the files are copied to Cloud Shell storage from the **vm-az220-training-gw0001-{your-id}** virtual machine, you will be able to easily download any of the IoT Edge Device certificate and key files to your local machine as necessary.
 Files can be downloaded from the Cloud Shell using the `download <filename>` command.
 You will do this later in the lab.

 ### Exercise 4: Create IoT Edge Device Identity in IoT Hub using Azure Portal

-In this exercise, you will use Azure IoT Hub to create a new IoT Edge Device identity for the IoT Edge Transparent Gateway.
+In this exercise, you will use Azure IoT Hub to create a new IoT Edge device identity that you will use for the IoT Edge Transparent Gateway (your IoT Edge VM).

-1. If necessary, log in to your Azure portal using your Azure account credentials.
+1. If necessary, log in to your Azure portal using your Azure account credentials, and then navigate to your Azure Dashboard.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. On your **rg-az220** resource group tile, to open your IoT hub, click **iot-az220-training-{your-id}**.
+1. On the **rg-az220** resource group tile, to open your IoT hub, click **iot-az220-training-{your-id}**.

 1. On the **iot-az220-training-{your-id}** blade, on the left-side menu under **Automatic Device Management**, click **IoT Edge**.